aflemm/andrew-website/content/curling.md

 👍 Tried curling again, stuck with it this time

 # 1997
-👎 Tried curling, hated it, and quit
+👎 Tried curling, hated it, quit